InserirAquiNome/crypto/full_node.md

 `$ mkdir ~/.bitcoin`

 And now I need to create a bitcoin.conf file inside that directory.
-I already have one from my full nodes so will upload the final version on git repo and in here I will say what I changed.
+I already have one from my other full nodes so will upload the final version on git repo and in here I will say what I changed.

 I will use only one core of my RPi3 cpu